 The Magdalene Chapel

-The building’s 13th-century chapel was where death-row prisoners could say a final prayer, hence the fresco cycle which focuses on penitent saints.
+The building’s 13th-century chapel, the Magdalene chapel, was where death-row prisoners could say a final prayer, hence the fresco cycle which focuses on penitent saints like Mary Magdalene.
+The frescoes are by none other than Giotto, and in the upper right area of the altar wall there is a portrait of Dante, one of the earliest known.
 The chapel-like structure is maintained in the current museum display, with a very small crucifix acting as a kind of “altar”.
 This tiny wooden sculpture was recently attributed to Michelangelo and is still matter of debate.
 At the back of this room are some display cases with liturgical items, of which I find the engraved “pax” to be interesting because they are examples of Florentine and European goldsmithing objects that were instrumental in the development of the printed image: similar tooled pieces of metal were inked to create impressions.

 Visitor Information